Our Essential Services

 When taking your dog to Canada, it is recommended that they have their full vaccinations including Canine Distemper, Parvovirus, Hepatitis, and Leptospirosis.
 When taking your cat to Canada, they too should have their full vaccines including Feline Cat Flu-Feline Calicivirus, Feline Viral Rhinotracheitis, Chlamydia Psittacosis, and Cat Enteritis-Feline Panleukopenia/Feline Parvovirus.

 All dogs and cats entering Canada, except from the US, are subject to inspection.
-The cost is 30 CDN (23 USD) plus tax and 5 CDN (4 USD) plus tax for any additional animal.
+The cost is 30 CAD (23 USD) plus tax and 5 CAD (4 USD) plus tax for any additional animal.

 In Ontario, the following breeds are banned from entering: American Staffordshire Terrier, Pit Bull Terrier, American Pit Bull Terrier, and Staffordshire Bull Terrier, and their crosses.